SekiMondre/dev.to/e2e-encryption-in-swift.md

 Decoded message: I'm a l33t h4x0r!
 ```

-And it is done.
+And voilá, it is done.
 A very simple end-to-end encryption model working to safeguard the communication between Alice and Bob.

-# Important Considerations

-# Where to go from here
+## Going Beyond the Basics

+- A private key can be persisted between sessions of an app, so that it can be reused, and it should be stored it securely, if so.
+The best option on iOS is to use the [Keychain service](https://developer.apple.com/documentation/security/keychain_services).

+- There's no guarantee that a message won't be changed before reaching its destination.
+A [message authentication code](https://en.wikipedia.org/wiki/Message_authentication_code) (MAC) can be introduced to allow a recipient to verify its authenticity and integrity.

+- When communicating through a public network, a malicious actor can frontrun the key agreement response with a [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attack.
+A robust encryption model must prevent this possibility.

+- Reusing the same shared key for all messages means that, if the key is stolen, all future messages are compromised.
+More advanced encryption models implement some sort of [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) to prevent this from happening.